How To Directory

 - There is no limit to how much funding you can apply for.

 - Applications that require a single payment over £1000 for items that will last longer than 3 years are put into the Capital Pot.
-Capital Grants are decided on by the Union’s Trustee Board rather than the Zone committee.
+Capital Grants are decided on by the Union’s Trustee Board rather than the VP Activities.
 All capital equipment remains strictly the property of the Students’ Union

 The funding application process...

 - Funding decisions are made by representatives from your relevant Zone committee.

 - You would normally apply for the majority of your funding in the first round.
 Once all the money from a particular funding pot had gone it will be closed to future rounds of applications.